BarathiGanesh-HB/cen-talks/index.md

 ## Recent talks given by CEN faculties (last two months)

-1. Mr. Vijay Krishna Menon, faculty-CEN, is invited to give a talk on "**Algorithms in Machine learning**" in the FDP programme held at the CET College of Engineering, Trivandrum on 21/12/17.
+1. Mr. Vijay Krishna Menon gave an invited talk on "**Algorithms in Machine learning**" in the FDP programme held at the CET College of Engineering, Trivandrum on 21/12/17.

 2. Dr. Soman K.P and Dr. EA Gopalakrishnan , gave an invited talk on "**Machine learning applications in Fluid Dynamics**", in the 44th National Conference on Fluid Mechanics and Fluid Power (FMFP - 2017) held at Amrita Vishwa Vidyapeetham, Amritapuri campus, on December 14-16, 2017.
-[Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/fluiddynamics.pdf)
+[Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/fluiddynamics.pdf?raw=true)

 3. Dr. Soman K.P, gave an invited talk on "**Artificial Intelligence for Biomedical Applications**" in the TEQIP-II sponsored Faculty Development Programme held at Department of Electrical and Electronics Engineering, TKM College of Engineering, Kollam 14/12/2017.

-4. Ms. Sowmya, gave an invited talk on "**Deep learning for Medical Images**" in the TEQIP-II sponsored Faculty Development Programme held at Department of Electrical and Electronics Engineering, TKM College of Engineering, Kollam 14/12/2017.
+4. Mrs. Sowmya, gave an invited talk on "**Deep learning for Medical Images**" in the TEQIP-II sponsored Faculty Development Programme held at Department of Electrical and Electronics Engineering, TKM College of Engineering, Kollam 14/12/2017.

-5. Ms. Sowmya, & (Vinayakumar R, Research Scholar) took hands on Session on "**Artificial Intelligence for Biomedical Applications**" in the TEQIP-II sponsored Faculty Development Programme held at Department of Electrical and Electronics Engineering, TKM College of Engineering, Kollam 14/12/2017.
+5. Mrs. Sowmya, & (Vinayakumar R, Research Scholar) took hands on Session on "**Artificial Intelligence for Biomedical Applications**" in the TEQIP-II sponsored Faculty Development Programme held at Department of Electrical and Electronics Engineering, TKM College of Engineering, Kollam 14/12/2017.

-6. Dr. Soman K.P HOD-CEN, gave a Keynote speech on "**Key Enabling Technologies for 5G Wireless Networks**" in GIAN Course held at Department of ECE, NIT Calicut December 8-13, 2017, [Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/Soman-NIT.pptx)
+6. Dr. Soman K.P HOD-CEN, gave a Keynote speech on "**Key Enabling Technologies for 5G Wireless Networks**" in GIAN Course held at Department of ECE, NIT Calicut December 8-13, 2017, [Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/Soman-NIT.pptx?raw=true)

-7. Mr. Ajith Peter, Research Scholar, CEN gave a talk on "**SDR and GPS**" in GIAN Course held at Department of ECE, NIT Calicut December 8-13, 2017, [Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/Ajith%20Peter-NIT.pptx)
+7. Mr. Ajith Peter, Research Scholar, CEN gave a talk on "**SDR and GPS**" in GIAN Course held at Department of ECE, NIT Calicut December 8-13, 2017, [Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/Ajith%20Peter-NIT.pptx?raw=true)

-8. Dr. Gandhiraj, ECE/CEN faculty gave a talk on "**GNUradio and applications**" in GIAN Course held at Department of ECE, NIT Calicut December 8-13, 2017, [Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/Dr.%20Gandhiraj-NIT.pptx)
+8. Dr. Gandhiraj, ECE/CEN faculty gave a talk on "**GNUradio and applications**" in GIAN Course held at Department of ECE, NIT Calicut December 8-13, 2017, [Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/Dr.%20Gandhiraj-NIT.pptx?raw=true)

 9. Dr. Govind D was invited to deliver a talk on **Overview of Speech technology** in the faculty development program titled Advanced Topics in Signal and Image Processing, 30/11/2017

 10. Dr. M. Anand Kumar, faculty-CEN, gave an invited talk on "**Current Trends in Natural language Processing and Text Analytics**" organized by Academic Staff college, Bharathiar University at the University conference hall on 27/11/17.

 11. Mr. Vijay Krishna Menon, faculty-CEN, gave an invited talk on "**Machine learning and Deep learning Algorithms**", in the FDP programme held at TKM College of Engineering, Kollam, on 25/11/17.
-[Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/vijay-tkm1.JPG)
+[Presentation](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/vijay-tkm1.JPG?raw=true)

-12. Dr. Govind D delivered a keynote address in the national conference , **Research Issues in Image and Signal Processing** organized at Sri ramakrishna College of Engineering, Coimbatore on 23/11/2017 [Certificate](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/SriRamaKrishna.jpg)
+12. Dr. Govind D delivered a keynote address in the national conference , **Research Issues in Image and Signal Processing** organized at Sri ramakrishna College of Engineering, Coimbatore on 23/11/2017 [Certificate](https://github.com/BarathiGanesh-HB/cen-talks/blob/master/SriRamaKrishna.jpg?raw=true)

 13. Dr. Soman K.P HOD-CEN, gave a Keynote speech on "**Deep learning and applications to Cyber Security**" organized by Academic Staff college, Bharathiar University at the University conference hall on 21/11/17.

-14. Ms. Sowmya, faculty-CEN, gave a an invited talk on "**Drone based Hyperspectral Imaging for Precision Agriculture**" organized by Academic Staff college, Bharathiar University at the University conference hall on 21/11/17.
+14. Mrs. Sowmya, faculty-CEN, gave a an invited talk on "**Drone based Hyperspectral Imaging for Precision Agriculture**" organized by Academic Staff college, Bharathiar University at the University conference hall on 21/11/17.

 15. Dr. M. Anand Kumar, faculty-CEN, gave an invited talk on **Deep Learning for image & Text Processing** organized by the department of Computer Science & Engineering, SSN -Chennai on 21/11/2017